 \subsection{Visual Question Answering}

-Visual Question Answering (VQA) \cite{antol2015vqa} is a challenging task that involves answering questions about visual inputs.
-It requires a deep understanding of both computer vision and natural language processing.
 There are various datasets available for VQA, including image-based datasets such as VQA2.0 \cite{balanced_vqa_v2}, CLEVR \cite{johnson2017clevr}, and GQA \cite{Hudson_2019_CVPR}, as well as video-based datasets such as TGIF-QA \cite{jang2017tgif} and TVQA \cite{lei2018tvqa}.
-In the image-based VQA models, earlier works \cite{lu2016hierarchical, anderson2018bottom, nguyen2018improved, qian2022scene} typically use CNNs to extract image features, and RNNs to process the question.
+For the image-based VQA, earlier works \cite{lu2016hierarchical, anderson2018bottom, qian2022scene} typically use CNNs to extract image features, and RNNs to process the question.
 Then, joint embddings of vision and language obtained through concatenation or other operations \cite{kim2018bilinear} are input to the decoder for answer prediction.
-Recently, many Transformer-based models, such as LXMERT \cite{tan2019lxmert}, ViLBERT \cite{lu2019vilbert}, and VinVL \cite{zhang2021vinvl}, have achieved state-of-the-art performance through large-scale vision-language pre-training.
+Recently, many Transformer-based models \cite{tan2019lxmert, zhang2021vinvl} have achieved state-of-the-art performance through large-scale vision-language pre-training.
 Differing to image-based VQA, VideoQA \cite{jang2017tgif, zhu2017uncovering} places greater emphasis on mining the temporal contextual from videos.
 For example, Jiang \textit{et al.} \cite{jiang2020divide} proposed a question-guided spatial-temporal contextual attention network, and Qian \textit{et al.} \cite{qian2022locate} suggested first localizing relevant segments in a long-term video before answering.